open/close all folders

 - George Lucas backed Family Guy's Star Wars retellings as he's a fan of the show.

 - Subverted in the case of Carrie Fisher, who initially refused to be part of the parody, assuming she'd be asked to play Leia again.
 However, she got on board when she was told that she'd still be playing Angela, which was her normal role on the show.

 - The Bob's Burgers episode "The Belchies" features a song in the end credits that's a send-up of "The Goonies 'R' Good Enough" sung by Cyndi Lauper.

 - Robot Chicken gets a surprising number of actors and actresses to reprise their famous roles for skits that parody their films.
-Among them are Billy Dee Williams, Mark Hamill, Ahmed Best, and even George Lucas himself for Star Wars sketches; the main cast from the Scooby-Doo live-action films; and Frank Welker playing Megatron, Soundwave, and Doctor Claw, just to name a few.
+Among some of them them are:

 - Blizzard gave South Park a number of their in-game assets for the creation of "Make Love, Not Warcraft".
 More audaciously, they did filming on the Burning Crusade alpha server.
 Those people in the background jumping around and doing whatever?
 Real players blissfully unaware of what was being filmed near them.

 - MAD gets some Parody Assistance in a few episodes.
-For example, Tara Strong lends her voice to a unicorn in the sketch "My Little War Horse" and Raven in "Teen Titanic" and Bubbles in "2 Broke Powerpuff Girls", and they got Will Freidle to reprise his role as the current voice of Lion-O in "ThunderLOLcats".
+For example, Tara Strong lends her voice to a unicorn in the sketch "My Little War Horse" and "Adjustment Burro", Raven in "Teen Titanic" and Bubbles in "2 Broke Powerpuff Girls", and they got Will Freidle to reprise his role as 2011 Lion-O in "ThunderLOLcats".

 - The Rugrats episode "Sour Pickles" contains a Rocky and Bullwinkle parody that features June Foray as the expies of Rocky and Natasha.